 I have a slight obsession with teas and hoarding teas from my travels.
 I love trying out new teas as you can try lots of different flavours but without the fullness of typical meals or desserts.
 I know a lot of people find anything but black tea dull and weak tasting, and it can be an acquired taste as quite often the smell is stronger than the taste, but I love it.
-I was therefore excited to see Bluebird Tea Co. being added to Manchester’s repertoire!
+I was therefore excited to see Bird and Blend Tea Co. (used to be Bluebird) being added to Manchester’s repertoire!
 This is especially so since I hate coffee.
 Here, I attend their launch event open to the general public. *

 - Bringing your own container to store your tea leaves